 You are welcome to join us for Days of Mindfulness throughout the year.
 These days offer a small taste of Plum Village mindfulness practice.

-If you are travelling from further afield, we recommend that you stay with us for at least a long weekend or weeklong retreat, so you can have a complete introduction to our mindfulness practices and “full immersion” experience of Plum Village.
+If you are travelling from further afield, we recommend that you stay with us for at least a weeklong retreat, so you can have a complete introduction to our mindfulness practices and “full immersion” experience of Plum Village.

 What, when & where?